BPS-space/bps-space.github.io/IMU-Selection/IMU-Selection.md

 ## **DO NOT USE THE MPU SERIES, Their sensing technology is ancient, driftier than InitialD, total BS in the datasheet, and the DMP is useless**

-## Supply your sensors with clean, solid and quiet voltage for best results
+## Supply your sensors with a clean, solid and quiet voltage rail for best results

 | IMU Name | Price | DOF | Ranges | Precision | Drift figures | Library? | Recommended|
 | ---      | ---   |---  |---      |---        |---            |---       |---|